Annie Searle

 Principal, ASA Risk Consultants

-Annie teaches courses on risk management and cybersecurity at the University of Washington.
+Searle is an Associate Teaching Professor Emeritus at the University of Washington.
 She is founder and principal of ASA Risk Consultants, a Seattle-based advisory firm.
-She spent 10 years at Washington Mutual Bank, where for most of those years she chaired the crisis management team.
-Annie is a member of the Cybersecurity and Infrastructure Security Agency (CISA) Region 10 Regional Infrastructure Security Group.
-She was inducted in 2011 into the Hall of Fame for the International Network of Women in Homeland Security and Emergency Management.
+She spent 10 years at Washington Mutual Bank, most of them as a senior executive.
+Annie is a member of the CISA 10 Regional Infrastructure Security Group.
+She was an inaugural inductee in 2011 into the Hall of Fame for the International Network of Women in Homeland Security and Emergency Management.
 She writes a column monthly for ASA News & Notes and is the author of several books or book chapters.
-She was a pro bono risk advisor to the Seattle Police Department from 2015-2019, and is a member of the emeritus board of directors for the Seattle Public Library Foundation.
+She is also a member of the emeritus board of directors for the Seattle Public Library Foundation.

 Seattle, Washington